-A person can resolve the DMI and restore APTC by:

-- Submitting documentation - Correcting the projection in the application to align with the data in the hub, if the consumer realizes their income projection wasn't correct - Filing an appeal - o If the appeal is successful, the enrollee can get retroactive APTC - o If a person doesn't appeal or the appeal is unsuccessful, PTC for the gap months may still be available on the tax return, as long as the person remained enrolled in a marketplace plan and paid the premium for those months
+- A person can resolve the DMI and restore APTC by: - Submitting documentation - Correcting the projection in the application to align with the data in the hub, if the consumer realizes their income projection wasn't correct - Filing an appeal - o If the appeal is successful, the enrollee can get retroactive APTC - o If a person doesn't appeal or the appeal is unsuccessful, PTC for the gap months may still be available on the tax return, as long as the person remained enrolled in a marketplace plan and paid the premium for those months

-Example: Liv Fails to Resolve Their DMI
+Example: Connor and Lily Fail to Resolve Their DMI

-Liv attests to annual projected income of \$22,000 for 2024, but their income on their 2022 tax return was \$35,000.
-They enroll in a marketplace plan with APTC and CSR, and an income DMI is generated.

-Liv is unstably housed and never got the reminder notices to submit documents to resolve their inconsistency.

-Their APTC and CSR are reduced after 150 days (90 days plus the automatic 60-day extension).

-Liv has three options:

-- 1) Liv can submit documents now.
-If they remain covered and verify their income, they can restore their APTC and CSR. - 2) Liv can appeal.
+- Connor and Lily attest to annual projected income of \$40,000 (~196% FPL) for 2025, but their income on their 2023 tax return was \$85,000 (~416% FPL).
+They enroll in a marketplace plan with APTC and CSR (based on their \$40,000 income), and an income DMI is generated. - They are in the middle of a local move when the notices arrive in the mail, and they don't respond. - Their APTCs and CSRs are eliminated after 150 days (90 days plus the automatic 60-day extension). - Now Connor and Lily have three options: - 1) They can submit documents now.
+If they remain covered and verify their income, they can restore their previous level of APTC and their CSRs. - 2) They can stay in their plan and pay higher premiums.
+They would receive any additional PTC they are eligible for when they file their taxes in 2026 (but not CSRs).
+If they fail to pay the premium and their coverage lapses, they may need to wait for the next open enrollment period to reenroll. - 3) They can appeal.
 If they lost coverage, they can submit a marketplace appeal to re-enroll in coverage.
 They just have to submit the information that was requested to resolve the DMI as part of the appeal.
-If they are successful, they can get their full APTC and CSR actively or prospectively. - 3) Liv can stay in their plan and pay the full premium.
-If Liv stays in their plan and pays the premium, they can claim the PTC on their tax return for all months they were eligible.
-If they fail to pay the premium and their coverage lapses, they may need to wait for the next open enrollment period.
+If they are successful, they can get their full APTC and CSR retroactively or prospectively.